 The businesses that obtained permission to operate need to comply with certain sanitary measures, the distance between clients and not to fill the premises, some even have a sanitary tunnel.
 Thus, in the venues, one could see the waiters with masks and gloves and the places occupied by the customers distant from each other.

-In view of this reopening, it is now up to those responsible for the businesses to look after employees and customers and to the citizens to decide whether or not to go out and what kind of activities or businesses are essential to them.
+Given this reopening, it is now up to those responsible for the businesses to look after employees and customers and to the citizens to decide whether or not to go out and what kind of activities or businesses are essential to them.

 "Tijuana, One of the Most Infected Places in the World": Trump